I am travelling to the EU on or after 12 October. What is changing?

 All you need to know about handling the Schengen area entry-exit system

 British passport holders – as well as other “third-country nationals”, from the US, Canada, Australia and elsewhere – are about to become subject to the European Union’s entry-exit system (EES).
 The digital border scheme begins on Sunday 12 October.
-Many readers of The Independent have posed questions about the EES, and this Q&A distils the key issues.
+Many readers of The Independent have posed questions about the EES, so here are the key issues you need to know about...

 What’s the big idea?

-The long-awaited entry-exit system connects every frontier crossing point into the Schengen area (comprising all EU nations except Ireland and Cyprus, plus Iceland, Norway and Switzerland) with a central database.
-It aims to crack down on crime and enforce the limit on stays, of 90 days in any 180 days, that applies to British travellers and other third-country nationals.
+The long-awaited entry-exit system connects every frontier crossing point in the Schengen area (comprising all EU nations except Ireland and Cyprus, plus Iceland, Norway and Switzerland) with a central database.
+It aims to crack down on crime and enforce the 90-day stay limit, which applies to British travellers and other third-country nationals, within any 180-day period.

 The system will collect or check biometrics from all third-country nationals when they either enter or leave at an external Schengen border.
 These borders include international airports, sea ports, railway stations and road crossings.